maplibre/maplibre.github.io/content/news/2022-05-06-maplibre-rs-weekly.md

 - [#46](https://github.com/maplibre/maplibre-rs/pull/46) Prepare for publishing on crates.io
   > Some preparations are finished and maplibre-rs is available [here](https://crates.io/crates/maplibre)
 - [#38](https://github.com/maplibre/maplibre-rs/pull/38) optimize zoom bounds
-  > Computing some coordinates if faster now.
+  > Computing some coordinates is faster now.
 - [#63](https://github.com/maplibre/maplibre-rs/pull/63) Move platform specific code to web
-  > Most of the web related suff lives now in the `web` crates and no longer in the core crate `maplibre`.
+  > Most of the web related stuff lives now in the `web` crates and no longer in the core crate `maplibre`.

 ### 🔧 Fixes